mgherghi/Warez/README.md

 - [LineageOS](https://anonym.to/?https://lineageos.org/) - LineageOS, one of the biggest an well maintained alternative to Google's AOSP.
 Google apps (short: gapps) can be optionally installed.
 - [Replicaant](https://anonym.to/?https://replicant.us/) - Replicant is a fully free Android distribution running on several devices, a free software mobile operating system putting the emphasis on freedom and privacy/security.
 - [CalyxOS](https://anonym.to/?https://calyxos.org/) - Similar like GraphenOS, supports some Google Pixel Devi
+- [GerdaOS](https://anonym.to/?https://gerda.tech/) - Frst custom ROM for Nokia 8110 4G and (in the future) other KaiOS based phones.

 ### Google Translate